marcohernaiz/JOSUDO/replit.md

 - July 14, 2025.
 Updated sidebar to lighter gray background
   - Changed sidebar background from slate-100 to slate-50 for lighter appearance
   - Updated border colors from slate-300 to slate-200 for softer contrast
+  - Fixed sidebar wrapper backgrounds in dashboard from white/90 to slate-50/90
   - Sidebar now appears lighter than the main background while maintaining readability

 ## User Preferences